mackler/hdkeygen/README.md

     target/universal/stage/bin/hdkeygen

-If you want to generate file-pars for account numbers 3, 4 and 5 (omitting the path of the executable):
+If you want to generate file-pars for account numbers 3 and 4 (omitting the path of the executable):

-    hgkeygen --account 3 --count 3
+    hgkeygen --account 3 --count 2

 There are other command-line options.
 Use `--help` for details.